 • AWD vehicles during seasonal demand spikes

-The smartest approach is to compare pricing by model and trim, not just by state averages.
+The smartest approach is to compare pricing by model and trim level, rather than by state averages.

 Where Out-of-State Buyers Find Cars in California